 - All waste water is discharged through legitimately registered sewage ducts to Kuan-Yuan Science Park Administration's treatment plant; - Phison's Jhunan branch doesn't generate any production-related waste water because it comprises simple assembly, packaging, maintenance and testing equipment without involvement in any manufacturing activities that require water.
-It only generates non-industrial sewage not suitable for recycling/reuse and consequently has insignificant impact on the water quality of Yangang River; - The "Use Water Wisely" slogan appears in conspicuous places throughout the company to remind employees; - Monthly water quality reports are filed by an external, qualified institute to examine the water temperature, pH, SS (Suspended solids), BOD (Biochemical Oxygen Demand), COD (Chemical Oxygen Demand).
+It only generates non-industrial sewage not suitable for recycling/reuse and consequently has insignificant impact on the water quality of Yangang River; - The "Use Water Wisely" slogan appears in conspicuous places throughout the company to remind employees; - Employees' drinking water is also inspected quarterly for E.coli and bacterial cluster count by an external, qualified institute.